ignaslaude/Bike-Rental-System/README.md

-# Bike-Rental
+# Bike Rental Management System

-Bike Rental Management System
+A demonstration of file handling in C